 Well, I was noticeably annoyed because I felt like I’d been screwed over on the second album.
 Granted, Craig was a superstar at the time who was traveling a lot, but I felt a little duped that I had given up months of studio time in Ibiza to produce what I thought would be the whole second album.
 So when it came time to do the third album, the label came back and said, “You and Craig should get together and write like you used to “.
 But I communicated through my management and said, “Sure, but it’s going to cost you “.
 It wasn’t the right move on my part.
 Rather than put the bad experience behind me and say, “Sure, let’s just make some good music “, I chose to have a bad attitude.
 So I probably priced myself out of dong the whole album.
 There wasn’t a lot of time dedicated by the label for the recording process either, so Craig and I had limited time in the studio together, and perhaps there were some feelings over what had happened before.
 The relationship we had the in 90s and changed over the years, but some great music came out nonetheless.

-But when you look back at “The Story Goes…” and “Born To Do It”, are you clear on which one was the better album?
+But when you look back at “The Story Goes…” and “Born To Do It”, do you have an opinion on which was the better album?

 “Johnny” is a great track from the third album.
 How did that one come about?

-I think it was something we did at my studio in Southampton, at the end of a session.
-We always wrote best when it was Craig singing and me on acoustic guitar.
-We’d be chilling at the end of the day and I’d mess around on the guitar until something came unexpected about.
-He would sing a melody on top of it, and once the hook was developed I’d produce the track a bit more and give him a copy to write to at home.
+I think it was something we did at my studio in Southampton at the end of a session.
+We always wrote best when it was Craig singing and me on acoustic guitar; I’d mess around on the guitar until something came unexpected about.
+He would sing a melody on top of it, and once the hook was developed I’d produce the track a bit more and give him a copy to write with at home.
 “You Know What” came about that way as well.

 “Johnny” was quite poignant, and was Craig at his best, writing-wise.
 That was when he opened up and did his non-typical material, similar to “Walking Away”.
 I always thought those kinds of songs were brilliant of him.

-After making a successful comeback, with “Following My Intuition” one would expect that you and Craig might reconnect to make “Born To Do It 2”.
+– After making a successful comeback with “Following My Intuition” one would expect you and Craig to reconnect to make “Born To Do It 2”.
 Has there been any talk about that?

 We have chatted on different occasions about making “Born To Do It 2”, but it’s only been via email or Twitter, and my position has always been the same: I think it’s a fantastic idea, but I don’t want to do it by sending beats over the Internet.
 We never wrote a single song that I’m proud of that way.
-My opinion was always that we did our best work in the studio together, where we push each other to do things that we otherwise wouldn’t.
 Sure, I could email him a beat that I think he’d like, but I’ve never had success with that kind of writing process.
 I don’t know of any great songs that were created that way, although some commercially successful ones have.
 So I’ve suggested that we get into the studio together in order to established the writing relationship we used to have.